pendulum-project/ntpd-rs/CONFIGURATION.md

 **The management client interface format is unstable!
 Would you like to observe additional values? let us know in an issue!**

-The `logging-observability` section contains configuration for setting the logging level and exposing sockets for observation and configuration
+The `observability` section contains configuration for setting the logging level and exposing sockets for observation and configuration

 - The observation socket can be read to obtain information on the current state of the peer connections and clock steering algorithm.
 - The configuration socket can be used to change some configuration options dynamically.